mahindrautela/VAE-compositesdiscovery/README.md

-# Variational autoencoder based deep generation
+# Variational autoencoder based deep generation of composite materials

 ### This code is a part of the work presented in the paper: